apache/druid/docs/tutorials/index.md

 ```

 It may use up to 80% of the total available system memory.
-To explicitly set the total memory available to Druid, pass a value for the memory parameter, e.g. `./bin/start-druid -m 16g` or `./bin/start-druid --memory 16g`.
+To explicitly set the total memory available to Druid, pass a value for the memory parameter.
+For example, `./bin/start-druid -m 16g`.

-Druid stores all persistent state data, such as the cluster metadata store and data segments to `apache-druid-{{DRUIDVERSION}}-var`.
+Druid stores all persistent state data, such as the cluster metadata store and data segments, in `apache-druid-{{DRUIDVERSION}}/var`.
 Each service writes to a log file under `var/sv`.

 At any time, you can revert Druid to its original, post-installation state by deleting the entire `var` directory.
 You may want to do this, for example, between Druid tutorials or after experimentation, to start with a fresh instance.